 A vibrant mix of proud industrial heritage, leafy green spaces and thriving towns, Trafford is a familiar destination for sports fans, regularly welcoming visitors from far and wide to its major sporting grounds.
-The borough is home to two of the UK’s most recognised sports venues in Old Trafford: Manchester United's ‘Theatre of Dreams’ and Lancashire County Cricket Club's historic ground.Register interest in tickets
+The borough is home to two of the UK’s most recognised sports venues in Old Trafford: Manchester United's ‘Theatre of Dreams’ and Lancashire County Cricket Club's historic ground.Tickets

 Must-visits include the spectacular Imperial War Museum North, overlooking the Manchester Ship Canal, and bustling Altrincham town centre, home to an award-winning market and numerous independent boutiques, eateries and pavement cafes.